Expensify/App/docs/articles/expensify-classic/getting-started/Using-The-App.md

 ---
 title: Using the app
+description: Streamline expense management effortlessly with the Expensify mobile app.
+Learn how to install, enable push notifications, and use SmartScan to capture, categorize, and track expenses.
+Versatile for personal and business use, Expensify is a secure and automated solution for managing your finances on the go.
 ---
 # Overview
 The Expensify mobile app is the ultimate expense management solution that makes it effortless to track and submit your receipts and expenses.
 Use the app to snap a picture of your receipts, categorize and submit expenses, and even review and approve expense reports.